 Our in-house remanufacturing facility is staffed with highly-trained individuals.
-We have specialized in comprehensive valve remanufacturing for nearly forty years.
+We have specialized in comprehensive valve remanufacturing for over forty years.
 Our knowledge of evaluating and service industrial valve surpasses that of others in the industry.

 We service our own full line of Durbin Valves as well as those of our domestic and international counterparts.
 We take an industry-leading, 17-step process to remanufacture valves, including:

 - Disassembly, degreasing, and inspection, along with a thorough cleaning

 - Sandblasting (glass bead blasting?) to remove rust deposits

 - Full remanufacturing or replacement with new parts including:

 - Diaphragm Spring